10 Cincinnati Nicknames You Should Know

 A metal sculpture of a pig with wings in a playground next to trees and buildings

-Pig sculptures can be seen around Cincinnati referring to its nickname Porkopolis
+Pig sculptures can be seen around Cincinnati, which refers to its nickname Porkopolis

 Porkopolis

-In the 1800s, Cincinnati became the country's chief pork processing hub, as the city had easy access to farmland and river transport.
-There were so many pigs that they would just wander around the city, leading to the nickname Porkopolis.
+In the early 1800s, Cincinnati became the country's leading pork processing hub.
+Its location on the Ohio River gave it easy access to farmland and river transport.
+There were so many pigs that they wandered the city streets freely, earning Cincinnati the nickname "Porkopolis."

 The 'Nati